ironcev/awesome-roslyn/readme.md

 - [CSharpGuidelinesAnalyzer](https://github.com/bkoelman/CSharpGuidelinesAnalyzer) - Reports diagnostics for C# coding guidelines (https://csharpcodingguidelines.com/).
 - [ErrorProne.NET](https://github.com/SergeyTeplyakov/ErrorProne.NET) - Set of analyzers and code fixes focusing on the correctness and performance of C# programs.
 Inspired with Google's [Error Prone](https://github.com/google/error-prone).
 - [Mapping Generator](https://github.com/cezarypiatek/MappingGenerator) - Code fix that generates arbitrary complex object-object mappings.
 It recognizes out of the box a large number of scenarios where mappings are used.
 A design-time alternative to [AutoMapper](https://automapper.org/).
+- [Nullable.Extended](https://github.com/tom-englert/Nullable.Extended) - Roslyn tools and analyzers to improve the experience when coding with nullable reference types.
 - [Refactoring Essentials for Visual Studio](https://github.com/icsharpcode/RefactoringEssentials/) - Refactorings, analyzers and code fixes for C# and VB.NET.
 - [Roslyn Clr Heap Allocation Analyzer](https://github.com/Microsoft/RoslynClrHeapAllocationAnalyzer) - C# heap allocation analyzer that can detect explicit and many implicit allocations like boxing, closures, implicit delegate creations, etc.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - Collection of 190+ analyzers and 190+ refactorings for C#.
 Covers coding style, code readability and simplification, removing redundancies, fixing compiler errors, and many more.